teo-mal/Project_Covid_Data_Exploration/README.md

 ## 5. Global numbers
 **In the following queries i group the results by continents.**

-Total number of COVID-19 infected population for each continent plus some economic comparisons
+**A.** Total number of COVID-19 infected population for each continent plus some economic comparisons

 ```sql
 SELECT